- Consumers often consider a company’s environmental footprint before purchasing products.

 - Given nine industries to select from, 1 in 4 respondents said they felt the chemical industry is the least concerned about the environment.

-Along with price and quality, consumers consider products' environmental impact
+Consumers consider products’ environmental impact

-Among respondents, 89% said they cared the most about the quality of a product when choosing a product to buy, with price coming in at 84%.
+Among the respondents, 89% said they cared the most about the quality of a product when choosing a product to buy, with price coming in at 84%.
 While consumers are right to consider the financial impact of a product, researchers said 49% cited health and safety and 37% cited environmental impact as factors they consider before purchase.

 Furthermore, researchers said 72% of respondents reported that they were actively buying more environmentally friendly products than they did five years ago, while 81% said they expected to buy even more over the next five years.

-Approximately 1 in 4 respondents (26%) said they believe that, of the nine industries included in the survey, the chemical industry is the least worried about its environmental impact.
+Approximately 1 in 4 respondents – 26% – said they believe that of the nine industries included in the survey, the chemical industry is the least worried about its environmental impact.
 Participants also ranked the chemical industry lowest in terms of communicating how its products affect the environment, with 72% stating they were “not very confident or not confident at all.”

 The chemical industry is considered a major driver of recycled and reusable materials around the world.
 Plastics, widely thought to be a major global pollutant, are manufactured by some of the chemical industry’s biggest companies.
 We’ve outlined a number of eco-friendly business ideas for entrepreneurs.

 “While some of the survey results are encouraging, there are also implications for chemical companies, including the need to overcome negative consumer sentiment and to produce sustainable materials at a competitive price,” said Rachael Bartels, a senior managing director at Accenture who leads its chemicals and natural resources practice.
 “The chemical industry is a critical enabler to the circular economy and can speed up its adoption, and the reality is the industry must get in front of this now, or risk being left behind.”